The Queen of Romance Illustrations

 Born in 1928, Duillo was the matriarch of a talented artistic family.
 She was married to artist John Duillo.
 Her daughter Melissa Duillo-Gallo also created romance covers that were influenced by Elaine.

 This amazing artist influenced generations of illustrators and revolutionized romance cover art.
 She helped give rise to the pop culture phenom Fabio.

 Although she created many gorgeous stepbacks, or “tip-ins,” as those in the industry called them, Duillo was not a fan.
 She believed the eye-catching covers she designed were meant to be seen, not hidden away.
 Yes, to that, I say.
 Display those gorgeous illustrations displayed proudly!

-Back in the day, an Elaine Duillo cover guaranteed you were reading a juicy bodice ripper.
-One only has to look at the step-back cover of Brenda Joyce’s “The Conqueror,” where the red-haired heroine kneels at the Fabios’s feet, clasping his thighs, while a two-headed flail hangs from his belt as he grips his long sword, and the scene topped off by a stallion rearing in the background, to see Duillo’s cheeky nature on display.
+Back in the day, Elaine Duillo covers guaranteed you were reading a juicy bodice ripper.
+One only has to look at the step-back cover of Brenda Joyce’s The Conqueror, where the red-haired heroine kneels at the Fabios’s feet, clasping his thighs, while a two-headed flail hangs from his belt as he grips his long sword, and the scene topped off by a stallion rearing in the background, to see Duillo’s cheeky nature on display.

 Duillo understood and appreciated the nature of the campy, pulpy books her artwork graced and it shows she had a blast working on them.

-The Swoon Society talks about Elaine Duillo
+- The Swoon Society Talks About Elaine Duillo